AP Sources: Owners Approve Sale Of Marlins To Derek Jeter Group

 Team president David Samson is not expected to be retained.

 Loria’s decision to sell the team became public in February, and Jeter’s interest emerged in April.
-The Jeter-Sherman group beat out two other groups that pursued the team in the final weeks of negotiations.
+Jeter and Sherman beat out a group led by Miami construction magnate Jorge Mas.
+Former Florida Gov. Jeb Bush also had been vying to buy the team, at one point partnering Jeter, but he ended his pursuit just before an agreement was reached.

 Loria, 76, departs widely unpopular because of his frugal ownership and the public financing that helped build 5-year-old Marlins Park.
 The Marlins are assured of their eighth consecutive losing season, the longest streak in the majors, and they’ll sit out the playoffs for the 14th year in a row, which is the longest streak in the National League.